Shriram002/Lab-4/README.md

 Launched the Flask app first.

-    This is a flask run.

-2. Go to {http://127.0.0.1:5000} in your browser after opening it.

-3. Enter the fish's measurements and species, then select "Predict" to obtain the estimated weight.
+Enter the fish's measurements and species, then select "Predict" to obtain the estimated weight.

 ## Render-Deployed